PSA: A novel optimization algorithm based on survival rules of porcellio scaber: Conclusions

 In this paper, a novel bio-inspired algorithm called the PS algorithm has been proposed for solving optimization problems.
-Both the biology backgroup and implementation of the proposed algorithm have been illustrated.
-Numerical experiment results on two benchmark problems have verified the efficacy of the proposed algorithm.
+Both the biology background and implementation of the proposed algorithm have been illustrated.
+Numerical experiment results on benchmark problems have verified the efficacy of the proposed algorithm.
+The extension of the algorithm to constrained optimization problems is illustrated in \cite{psafs}.